+T · ı

+Provide details, if available:

+List top 3 e-learning courses made available in the year (newest/widest reach):

+1: Areas of focus:

+2: Areas of focus:

+3: Areas of focus:

+8.4 Knowledge exchange (global/regional) Optional for NO Impulados Knowledge Knowledge

-8.3 E-learning courses (global/ regional) Descriptive scoring: Does the entity host/partner with any open-source e-learning platforms/solutions to make online learning and certifications available?
-(Yes/No) If yes, indicate if one or more of the e-learning courses are available for: (single select) 1.
-Internal use only (for example, entity level staff, consultants etc.) 2.
-Public use Provide details, if available: List top 3 e-learning courses made available in the year (newest/widest reach): 1 Optional for entities NO e-learning courses One or more e-learning courses AVAILABLE for INTERNAL USE ONLY One or more e-learning courses AVAILABLE for PUBLIC USE 8.4 Knowledge exchange (global/regional) Descriptive scoring: Did the UN entity facilitate knowledge exchange on youth in the year?
-(For e,g., webinars, knowledge exchange in South-South and triangular cooperation/ regional platforms) (single select) 1.
-No knowledge exchange on youth facilitated 2.
-Knowledge exchange on youth facilitated by the entity on one or more themes, but NOT in partnership WITH youth 3.
-Knowledge exchange on youth facilitated by the entity on one or more themes, in partnership WITH youth Provide details, if available: List up to 5 knowledge exchanges facilitated and indicate the areas of focus: 1 Optional for entities NO knowledge exchange on youth facilitated Knowledge exchange on youth FACILITATED by the entity on one or more themes, but NOT in partnership WITH youth Knowledge exchange on youth FACILITATED by the entity on one or more themes, in partnership WITH youth Section on III: Support for localization of global agendas and frameworks on youth ' 9.
-Strengthen national policies UN entities support Governments to strengthen national policies and programmes on youth and/or ensure mainstreaming of youth issues in sectoral policies.
-Country level) Descriptive scoring: Did the entity support Governments to strengthen national policies and programmes on youth and/or ensure mainstreaming of youth issues in sectoral policies in the year?
-(Yes/No) If yes (single-select): Selection of option for this KPI should ideally be based on country-level information.
-If such data is not available in the UN entity, extrapolate based on information from a sample of countries or use proxy information/indicators to report.
-Optional for entities NO support provided OR Data not available OR Support provided in Support provided in SOME (20% - 80%) countries Support provided in MOST (>80%) countries
+Descriptive seering: entities knowledge exchange on exchange on

+Descriptive scoring: Did the UN entity facilitate knowledge exchange on youth in the year? exchange on youth youth FACILITATED youth FACILITATED

+(For e.g., webinars, knowledge exchange in South-South and triangular cooperation/ regional platforms) (single select) facilitated by the entity by the entity regional platforms) (single select) on one or on one or 4.
+No lease de la contraction more themes, more themes, No knowledge exchange on youth facilitated but NOT in in partnership 2.
+Knowledge exchange on youth facilitated by the entity on one or more themes, partnership WITH youth but NOT in partnership WITH youth WITH youth 3.
+Knowledge exchange on youth facilitated by the entity on one or more themes, in partnership WITH youth Provide details, if available: List up to 5 knowledge exchanges facilitated and indicate the areas of focus: 1.
+3 4; Areas of focus: Hyperlink 3 Aleas of locus Hyperillik Section on III: Support for localization of global agendas and frameworks on youth 9.
+Strengthen national policies (Country level) Optional for NO support Support Support entities provided provided in provided in UN entities support Descriptive scoring: SOME MOST Governments to strengthen Did the entity support Governments to strengthen national policies and programmes on OR (20% - 80%) (>80%) national policies and youth and/or ensure mainstreaming of youth issues in sectoral policies in the year?
+Data not countries countries programmes on youth and/or (Yes/No) available ensure mainstreaming of youth issues in sectoral If yes (single-select): OR policies.
+Selection of option for this KPI should ideally be based on country-level information.
+If Support such data is not available in the UN entity, extrapolate based on information from a provided in sample of countries or use proxy information/indicators to report. < 20% Data not available countries 2.
+Policy-programme support provided in <20% countries 3.
+Policy-programme support provided in some (20% - 80%) countries 4.
+Policy-programme support provided in most (>80%) countries Provide details, if available: If 2, 3, or 4 is selected above, select the types of support provided (multi-select): Strengthening national coordination on youth 2.
+Strengthening youth-related regulations and laws